GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling_uncertainty_estimates.md

 ```
 ## [1] 0.0002229711 0.0006573855 0.0010918000
 ```
-This means that 95\% of the time, we expect the exceedance-rate with a stage-threshold of 3 to be within
+This means that about 95\% of the time, we expect the exceedance-rate with a stage-threshold= 3 to be within
 2.23 &times; 10<sup>-4</sup>